qdrant/terraform-provider-qdrant-cloud/examples/resources/qdrant-cloud_accounts_database_api_key_v2/README.md

-# Example: Database API Key (deprecated)
+# Example: Database API Key

-This example shows how to use the Terraform Qdrant Cloud provider to manage the deprecated V1 Datbase API Key resources in Qdrant Cloud.
+This example shows how to use the Terraform Qdrant Cloud provider to manage Datbase API Key resources in Qdrant Cloud.

 ## Prerequisites